Chinese intelligence activity abroad: Vietnam

 According to the security research firm FireEye, Chinese hackers are suspected of targeting Vietnamese government and corporate targets.
 The hacking group, designated Conimes, phished the targets and delivered malware via a pre-2012 version of Microsoft Word.

 Europe

 According to the cyber-security firm Area 1, hackers working for the People's Liberation Army Strategic Support Force compromised the COREU network used for communication by the European Union (EU), allowing it to access thousands of low-classified documents and diplomatic cables.

 According to a 2019 report released by the European External Action Service, an estimated 250 MSS spies were operating in Brussels.

 In a July 2021 joint statement with NATO, the individual core Anglosphere/Five Eyes nations, and Japan, the EU accused the Ministry of State Security, along with MSS-contracted criminal hackers, of perpetrating several cyberattacks, most notably the 2021 Microsoft Exchange Server data breach.
 While some attacks were for-profit ransomware incidents by contracted hacker gangs, EU foreign policy commissioner Josep Borrell said the hacking was "for the purpose of intellectual property theft and espionage."

+In March 2026, China was reported to have used fake LinkedIn profiles to gather sensitive information from NATO and EU staff, targeting employees through fictitious recruitment accounts.
+The operation, attributed to the MSS, involved posing as recruiters to solicit paid reports and classified data.

+In July 2026, Belgian authorities arrested a Canadian former NATO intern on suspicion of espionage.
+Reuters and BBC later reported that Belgian investigators suspected the former NATO intern had been spying for China.